 Faculty Handbook Chapter 17: Working with Common Disabilities

 Students with mental health disabilities experience a wide range of challenges in the classroom.
-Mental health conditions are not generally apparent and some students choose not to receive accommodations from CAR for these conditions.
+Mental health conditions are not generally apparent and some students choose not to receive accommodations from the Center for Accessible Resources (CAR) for these conditions.

 We know that it is not possible to generalize about the needs of all students with mental health disabilities.
 Therefore, it is not possible to list accommodations that work for all students with mental health disabilities.
 It is important to assess the needs of each student individually.
 However, there are some strategies that can assist instructors in working with students with mental health disabilities in their classes.